Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

+\paragraph{Technical Themes} To prove the Theorems~\ref{thmone}--\ref{thm:crounding} this paper makes novel contributions towards the structure of $b$--matching polytope as well as techniques for speeding up multiplicative weights methods.

+{\em Multiplicative Weights Methods.} We show that we can use existing constant factor approximation algorithms for $b$--matching to produce a $(1-\delta)$-approximate solution.
+The approximation factor surfaces in the speed of convergence of the multiplicative weights method used but the final solution produced is a $(1-\delta)$ approximation.
+This provides fairly straightforward proofs for near linear time $(1-\delta)$ approximation schemes for bipartite graphs using standard multiplicative weights methods.
+While the results for bipartite case in this paper do not completely dominate existing results (e.g., \cite{AhnG11BM}), they serve as a warmup for non-bipartite graphs.
+Many of the pieces which are demonstrated with relatively less complexity in the bipartite case (initial solutions, Lagrangians, etc.) are also re-used in the non-bipartite case.

+We then use specific structural properties of the $b$--matching polytope (and perturbations, described shortly) to show that the non-bipartite $b$--matching problem can be solved via a sequence of weighted bipartite $b$--matching problems.
+The overall approach can be viewed as dual thresholding where we only focus on the large weights in the multiplicative weights method (which are candidate dual variables) and ignore the remainder.
+If we modify (perturb) the $b$--matching polytope then the number of constraints with large weights is small.
+However the choice of these constraints vary from iteration to iteration -- and our algorithm differs from the application of standard multiplicative weights techniques in this aspect.
+Naturally, this requires a proof that the modified approach converges.
+This is shown in Section~\ref{sec:gen} and is used to prove Theorem~\ref{thmone} for uncapacitated $b$--matching.
+The framework extends to capacities helping prove Theorem~\ref{thmtwo}.

+{\em Polytope and Perturbations.} We investigate the laminarity of the sets corresponding to the unsatisfied constraints in \ref{lpbm} at the neighborhood of any infeasible primal.
+A collection of sets $L$ is a laminar family if for any two sets $U,U'\in L$, $U \cap U'$ is either $U$, $U'$ or $\emptyset$.
+We show that if we modify the polytope by introducing a small perturbation, then the constraints corresponding to the small odd sets that are ``almost maximally violated'' define a laminar family.
+Since a laminar family has $O(n)$ sets, this provides the small subset of constraints to the modified multiplicative weights method (note that the total number of constraints is $\Omega(n^{1/\delta})$).
+In that sense this approach generalizes the minimum odd-cut approach.

-{\bf Matching Polytope: Laminarity at the neighborhood of any infeasible primal.} Many algorithms using the minimum odd-cut approach rely on the fact: the sets corresponding to the nonzero variables of the optimum dual solution of \ref{lpbm} define a laminar family (see Giles and Pulleyblank \cite{GilesP}, Cook~\cite{Cook}, Cunningham and Marsh \cite{CunninghamM78}, and also Schrijver~\cite{Schrijver03}).
+Many algorithms using the minimum odd-cut approach rely on the following fact: the sets corresponding to the nonzero variables of the optimum dual solution of \ref{lpbm} define a laminar family (see Giles and Pulleyblank \cite{GilesP}, Cook~\cite{Cook}, Cunningham and Marsh \cite{CunninghamM78}, and also Schrijver~\cite{Schrijver03}).
 However all these techniques rely on the {\em exact optimality} of the pair of primal and dual solutions.
 In fact, such relationships do not exist for arbitrary candidate primal or dual solutions.
-We show that if we modify the polytope (using the perturbations defined above) then such notions extend to arbitrary infeasible primal solutions.
-In particular we show:
+It is surprising that the maximally violated constraints of the perturbed polytope shows this property.
+This is shown in Theorem~\ref{thm:main1}.